Devstrikera/TS3-Patch-plugin/README.md

 Welcome to the official TeamSpeak 3 patcher github repository

 ## What is this?
-TeamSpeak 3 patcher is a TeamSpeak 3 plugin which allows you to disable the TeamSpeak 3 blacklist and allows you to join 3.1 cracked servers!
+TeamSpeak 3 patcher is a TeamSpeak 3 plugin which allows you to disable the TeamSpeak 3 blacklist and allows you to join 3.1 TeaSpeak servers!

 ## Platform compatibility